-For example, an Active Campaign form generates results that can be sent to your sales team email address.
-Then you can set an automation that every incoming email from active campaign should be moved to the sales board.
+For example, an Active Campaign form generates results sent to your sales team’s email address.
+Then you can set an automation that every incoming email from the active campaign should be moved to the sales board.
 This kills a lot of time you would spend copying and pasting prospect information on a card, for example.

 Step 3: Standardize sales processes

-A consistent sales workflow, where teams can collaborate in real-time, can surely help them eliminate flaws caused by miscommunication.
+A consistent sales workflow, where teams can collaborate in real-time, can eliminate flaws caused by miscommunication.
 Drag provides some building blocks for team collaboration: